Alumni stories: meaningful mentorship

 Crystal Romero-Mueller was elated when Deniss Moreno requested her as a mentor.

-Mueller currently serves as the School Support Officer at Tomball ISD and has worked in public education in the Houston area since 1995.
-Deniss is a second-year Charles Butt Scholar and a University of Texas at Austin senior.
+Romero-Mueller currently serves as the School Support Officer at Tomball ISD and has worked in public education in the Houston area since 1995.
+Moreno is a second-year Charles Butt Scholar and senior at the University of Texas at Austin.

-Mueller is a mentor to five Charles Butt Scholars in total.
+Romero-Mueller is a mentor to five Charles Butt Scholars in total.
 As a tenured educator, she knows how vital mentorship and coaching are to supporting new teachers as they enter the profession.
-Research shows teachers are the least likely to be retained from year one to year two.
-Creating a learning community and tailored support for new teachers and teachers in training is a powerful retention tool.
+Research shows teachers are the least likely to be retained from year one to year two (see figures 3.22-3.26).
+Creating a learning community and tailored mentorship for aspiring and novice teachers is a powerful retention tool.

-As for Deniss, she raves about her time spent with Mueller.
+As for Moreno, she speaks highly about the coaching she has received from Romero-Mueller.
 “She always gives the best advice and resources.
 She’s also become a friend and someone I look forward to talking to every month.”

 Submit your own story at charlesbuttfdn.org/share-your-story.